travis-ci/docs-travis-ci-com/user/getting-started.md

   > You do *not* necessarily need to use OS X if you develop on a Mac, only if
   > you need Swift, Objective-C or other macOS software.

-## After running tests
+## More than running tests

-After a succesful build there are many things you can do with the results of your code:
+Travis CI isn't just for running tests, there are many others things you can do with your code:

 * deploy to [GitHub pages](/user/deployment/pages/)
 * run apps on [Heroku](/user/deployment/heroku/)